 Many people continue to use vintage computers, running operating systems that are past their end-of-support date.
 While I recommend that these users upgrade to something modern and more secure, I understand when they stick with their classic machines.
 I don’t judge.

 But if those computers are going to hit the internet, they do need antivirus.
 And as they age, it becomes more difficult to find an antivirus software that is willing to run on a much older OS.
-Below are some links to free antiviruses that are compatible with bygone OSes, like Vista and El Capitan.
+Below are some links to free antiviruses that are compatible with bygone OSes, like Windows 7 and El Capitan.

 Windows Computers